amarshikhar/Data-Science-project-Aerospace-engineering/README.md

 >Create data table In the database, multiple tables are created, the schema of the tables i.e., field names, data types are inferred from the schema file.
 If old tables are already present containing previously imported training data, they are not replaced or modified, instead new table are created.
 So that the models can learn from old as well as new data.

->Data insertion The validated training data files are present in Good data folder, the data from these files is uploaded to the appropriate tables.
+>Data insertion: The validated training data files are present in Good data folder, the data from these files is uploaded to the appropriate tables.
 Since different data sets correspond to different type of training data, multi- ple columns are mandatory and the data sets should not be combined together.
 If importing a file leads to an error because of the file type (column mismatch, datatype mismatch etc.) the same file is moved to Bad data folder.

 ### Export from Cassandra db to CSV

-Exporting data fromDB The training data sets are present as tables in the database.
+Exporting data fromDB: The training data sets are present as tables in the database.
 These tables are exported to a .csv (comma separated values) file, that is used for training.

 ### Data pre processing